mra-energy/interview-jobqueue/readme.md

 Fortunately for our purposes, this solution is very poorly typed.

 Your task is to:
+1. build two jobs, e.g. `createJob` which has a payload of `{ name: string }` and `deleteJob` with `{ id: string }` and execute them
-1. make it typesafe to send and handle jobs
+2. make it typesafe to send and handle jobs
-2. make it easy to declare new jobs and send them: you don't want your juniors to be exposed to scary notions like "queues" and "workers"
+3. make it easy to declare new jobs and send them: you don't want your juniors to be exposed to scary notions like "queues" and "workers"

 ## Task 2